 7. You added [ and ].
 In Smalltalk these create a Block.
 These []’s will make a difference, but there is one more thing needed in order for this to work.

 8. In Smalltalk the []’s create a Block.
-Using a Block lets you wait to evaluate your expression(s) until you want to.
+Using a Block lets you delay evaluating its expression(s) until you want to.
 There is a lot of power with these and you will find them in a lot of Smalltalk code.

 moveRight value.